panaturbo/testrepo2/doc/arm/reference.rst

    zones are reloaded along with other zones.

 .. namedconf:statement:: type delegation-only
-   :tags: query
+   :tags: deprecated
    :short: Enforces the delegation-only status of infrastructure zones (COM, NET, ORG, etc.).

    This zone type is used to enforce the delegation-only status of infrastructure zones (e.g., COM, NET, ORG).
 Any answer that is received without an explicit or implicit delegation in the authority section is treated as NXDOMAIN.
 This does not apply to the zone apex, and should not be applied to leaf zones.

    :any:`delegation-only` has no effect on answers received from forwarders.

    See caveats in :any:`root-delegation-only`.

+   This zone type is deprecated, and will be rendered non-operational in a future release.

 .. namedconf:statement:: in-view
    :tags: view, zone